ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 ### 2. Output

-Its time to output everything you have been learning and inputting!
+Its time to output what you have been learning and inputting!

 The best way to do this is to make native Japanese friends!
 Here are some ways you can do this:

 * Meet people at church
 * Find local club activities where you can do various things with local people, such as sports, cooking, knitting, reading manga, language exchange etc.